oulianov/soundslikeatrumptweet/README.md

 ## Constraints

 1. In the dataset, there are only tweets.
 But on the website, the user may enter any text.
-This means that the model will have to work with text *out of distribution*, that don't look like the training data.
+This means that the model will have to work with text *out of distribution*, that doesn't look like the training data.
 2. Heroku, the service hosting the website, imposes severe limits on disk size (500 Mo), memory, and CPU.
-Thus, model can't be too large.
+Thus, model can't be too large or computationaly expensive.
 3. More than precise, model's predictions have to be fun.
 A user *should* be able to fool the model.

 The constraints were solved the following way:

 1. Instead of just one, I used a combination of two submodels to improve the model's robustness.
-In practice, this lowers Recall to improve Precision.
+In practice, this lowers Recall and improves Sensitivity.
 2. Instead of having a giant cased BERT model (over 1GB in size), I used a smaller version of the architecture.
 Thanks to [user Prajjwall](https://huggingface.co/prajjwal1/bert-mini) for providing this model!
 To keep case-dection, I combined it with a syntactic model.
 3. To make sure that the model was foolable in a fun way, I asked friends to test the model, and adjusted parameters according to their feedback.
-I also added some advice.
+I also added on the website hints on how to fool the model.

 ## Note